lermana/nyc_dob_analysis/report.md

 The above ratios help to put the number of annual complaints and violations in context - i.e. let's scale each measure down by permit issuance, our proxy for construction activity.

 Complaints-to-permits reached 74% at the end of 2019, meaning that, for every 100 permits issued in 2019 there were 74 complaints made.
 To put this figure in context, this ratio sat at 43% in 2000, 95% in 2008, and 56% in 2015.
 One takeaway might be that real estate booms coincide with some combination of bad behavior, frustrated residents.
 That said, maybe the the 2008 peak had something to do with a more streamlined complaint-filing process - more work could be done to flesh this out.
-It's alo worth highlighting the growth this measure has exhibited over the last few years - it's almost 50% higher than it was 4 years ago.
+It's also worth highlighting the growth this measure has exhibited over the last few years - it's almost 50% higher than it was 4 years ago.

 Violations-to-complaints came in at 48% last year.
 This measure was at 40% in 2000, 58% in 2009 (record high), and 28% in 2015.
 Again, opportunities for confounding abound - but the growth since 2015 is real.